TreeDiff: AST-Guided Code Generation with Diffusion LLMs: Method

 Programming languages, unlike natural language, are governed by strict syntactic rules that define their hierarchical structure.
-Abstract Syntax Trees (ASTs) capture this structure by representing the grammatical composition of source code as a tree, where each node corresponds to a meaningful construct such as a statement, expression, or control block.
+ASTs capture this structure by representing the grammatical composition of source code in tree data structures, where each node corresponds to a meaningful construct such as a statement, expression, or control block.

 Formally, let $G=(V,E)$ be a tree where $V$ is the set of syntax nodes and $E$ the parent--child edges.
-Every node $v\in V$ has a syntactic label $\ell(v)$ drawn from a finite grammar-derived vocabulary (e.g., \textsc{IfStmt}, \textsc{ForStmt}, \textsc{Identifier}).
+Every node $v\in V$ has a syntactic label $\ell(v)$ drawn from a finite grammar-derived vocabulary.
 Leaves optionally store lexical tokens.
-Two auxiliary structures are often useful: (1) a linearization $\pi:V\rightarrow \{1,\dots,|V|\}$ that orders nodes for sequence-based models, and (2) cross-tree links $R\subseteq V\times V$ encoding non-tree dependencies (e.g., data flow or symbol resolution).
-While standard compilers rely on $G$ to perform semantic checks, learning-based models can leverage $G$ to define structure-aware objectives, mask/noise schedules, and decoding constraints.
+Two auxiliary structures are often useful: (i) a linearization $\pi:V\rightarrow \{1,\dots,|V|\}$ that orders nodes for sequence-based models, and (ii) cross-tree links $R\subseteq V\times V$ encoding non-tree dependencies (e.g., data flow or symbol resolution).
+Language models can leverage $G$ to define structure-aware objectives, mask/noise schedules, and decoding constraints.